‘Heroic’ bystander who wrestled gun from Bondi Beach attacker is son of refugees and father to two

 (CNN) — A bystander who wrestled a gun from one of the alleged attackers during a mass shooting at Bondi Beach has been identified as Ahmed al Ahmed, whose refugee parents had just arrived from Syria, according to Australian officials and media.

-Ahmed, a 43-year-old father to two girls, risked his life by tackling an alleged shooter and seizing the gun during Sunday’s attack.
+Ahmed, a 43-year-old father to two girls, risked his life by tackling an alleged shooter and seizing the gun during Sunday’s attack, prompting a wave of donations from members of the public to support him and his family.

-He was later shot by one of the two gunmen, a father and son duo whose beachside rampage targeting a Jewish gathering and beach-goers killed at least 15 people and wounded dozens of others.
+He was later shot by one of the two gunmen, a father and son duo whose beachside rampage targeting a Jewish gathering killed at least 15 people and wounded dozens of others.

 Ahmed then pointed the weapon at the attacker, who retreated.